-The residual portion of funding has been allocated to assist in the development of affordable housing.
+The remaining portion of programmatic funding has been allocated to assist in the development of affordable housing.
 The May 17, 2021 flood and tornado event caused significant levels of damage to owner-occupied and rental housing within the City.
 Based on the City's review of the most recent data obtained from FEMA and SBA, the substantial unmet need for safe, decent, and affordable housing is a top City priority, which is why the City has prioritized funding for housing, specifically for low-to-moderate income limited clientele (LMC)-in this case, elderly individuals who are at greater risk in future storm-related and economic catastrophes.
 The City has allocated a proportion not equivalent to the unmet needs described above.
-The approximately 6% of programmatic funding will allow for leveraging other funds by a 24:1 ratio.
+Approximately 6% of programmatic funding will allow for leveraging other funds by a 24:1 ratio.
 The proposed housing project included herein aims to support the City's long-term recovery in the following way:

-- Provide affordable income- and age-restricted sanitary, decent, and affordable housing to LMI households that is designed and constructed with catastrophe-resilient standards and that includes broadband accessibility. - All applicants to these newly developed properties shall be initially third-party verification screened for income, family composition, and local residence/work preference and must maintain income eligibility during residential tenure once approved.
-These properties shall be deed restricted and maintained as LMI housing for a minimum of 25 years.
+- Provide affordable income- and age-restricted sanitary, decent, and affordable housing to LMI households that is designed and constructed with catastropheresilient standards and that includes broadband accessibility. - All applicants to these newly developed properties will initially be third-party-verification screened for income, family composition, and local residence/work preference, and must maintain income eligibility during residential tenure once approved.
+These properties will be deed-restricted and maintained as LMI housing for a minimum of 25 years.

-All of the affordable housing, public facilities, and economic development construction programs shall include mitigation features in their conceptual planning and construction and some specific mitigation-only activities that complement FEMA's community lifelines to ensure compliance with the minimum 15% mitigation set-aside requirement.
-The affordable housing programs (construction) shall include the highest-wind rating in exterior materials used, backup generators to provide power for up to two weeks post future disaster, and locations are situated outside of the one-hundred year floodplain.
+All of the affordable housing, public facilities, and economic development construction programs will include mitigation features in their conceptual planning and construction and some specific mitigation-only activities that complement FEMA's community lifelines to ensure compliance with the minimum 15% mitigation set-aside requirement.
+The affordable housing programs (construction) will include the highest-wind rating in exterior materials used, backup generators to provide power for up to two weeks post future disaster, and locations are situated outside of the one-hundred-year floodplain.

-a.
 Program Budget